openaq/openaq-info/FAQ.md

 **27. What are your favorite emoji?**

-That's such an odd an awesome question, but here you go. 👍💃🐶🚀
+That's such an odd and awesome question.
+Here you go: 👍💃🐶🚀